mutant-city/api-lambda-cloudformation/README.md

 4. When you see the `"StackStatus": "CREATE_COMPLETE"` then you should also see an output that contains the URL
    - `"OutputKey": "endpointUrl"`
-5. You can ```curl``` or navigate to this url in the browser and see the output of the event object passed from api gateway to lambda
+5. You can `curl` or navigate to this url in the browser and see the output of the event object passed from api gateway to lambda

+- A current working demo can be located here: [https://6kh5hy0j6h.execute-api.us-west-1.amazonaws.com/v1/test](https://6kh5hy0j6h.execute-api.us-west-1.amazonaws.com/v1/test)